 Fresh freeze-dried parsley is a must in our kitchen.
 It should always be kept in the cupboard.
 Discover a tasty parsley for everyday use.
 Vegetables, fish, white meats and even sorbets... parsley can be used in your best recipes

-Pairings in the kitchen: Potatoes, omelettes, vegetables, vinaigrettes, savoury dishes
+Association in cooking : Potatoes, omelettes, vegetables, vinaigrettes, savoury dishes

 Origin - Plantations : Poland

 Parsley is a herbaceous plant of the Apiaceae family.
 Biennial, it has strongly cut green leaves.
 Its size varies between 25 and 80 cm in height.
 When flowering, it develops cream-coloured flowers with shades of green.

 Did you know that?
 There are more than 80 varieties of parsley!

 The sowing period for flat parsley is between March and August.
 It takes 10 to 12 weeks from planting to harvest.
 When sowing parsley seed, it is advisable to germinate the seeds before planting.